nus-cs2103/website-base/admin/tools.md

 <box type="warning" seamless>

-**Caveat against using other Git GUIs**: While we do not _insist_ that you use SourceTree, note that we are unable  to provide any support if you run into any problems while using a different Git GUI.
+**Caveat against using other Git GUIs**: While we do not _insist_ that you use Sourcetree, note that we are unable  to provide any support if you run into any problems while using a different Git GUI.
 </box>
 </div>
 </box>